NewEnglandTravelPlanner.com Logo Massachusetts Guide

-Massachusetts is New England's most populous state and the most popular destination for travelers: Boston, Cape Cod, Martha's Vineyard, Nantucket, the Berkshire Hills and much more.
+Massachusetts is New England's most populous state and the most popular destination for travelers: Boston, Cape Cod, Martha's Vineyard, Nantucket, the Berkshire Hills, plenty of lobsters and much more.

 Here's how to get to Massachusetts, and how to get around.